Case Interview Examples: 100+ Free Practice Cases (2026)

 McKinsey Case Interview Examples

 McKinsey uses interviewer-led cases, meaning the interviewer controls the pace and directs you to specific questions.
-McKinsey also requires most candidates to complete the Solve assessment (a gamified problem-solving test) before the interview stage.
+Practicing the official cases below is the best way to get used to the McKinsey case interview style before interview day.

 BCG Case Interview Examples